Learn Bio-Touch to use with Medical Professionals and Massage Therapists as a Touch Healing Approach for Back Pain

 The information presented here is for educational purposes only.
 Medical advice is neither offered nor implied.
 Please consult a healthcare professional for medical advice.

-Learn More About Using Bio-Touch as A Healing Touch Therapy for Back Pain
+Learn More About Using Bio-Touch as A Healing Touch Therapy for ADD & ADHD

 The information presented in the training manuals are for educational purposes only.
 Medical advice is neither offered nor implied.
 Please consult a healthcare professional for medical advice.